Operation Round Up Puts Pennies To Work

 Organizations which received assistance include:

 - Sts.
-Joachim & Ann Care Service received $4,000 to help clients obtain and remain in stable housing.
+Joachim & Ann Care Service, St. Charles: $1,000 to help families obtain and remain in stable housing;